craigahobbs/unittest-parallel/README.md

 ## How it works

 unittest-parallel uses Python's built-in unit test discovery to find all of the TestCase classes in your project.
-It then runs the tests of each TestCase class in a Python multi-processing pool of the requested size.
+It then runs all tests in a Python multi-processing pool of the requested size.

 ## Links